MarcBrillault/embryoFresh/README.md

     1. Copy the `.env.example` file to `.env`
     2. `php artisan key:generate`
     3. Adapt the database information in the file
-3. Install backpack's dependencies, including AdminLTE public dir
+4. Install backpack's dependencies, including AdminLTE public dir
     1. `php artisan backpack:base:install`
     2. `php artisan backpack:crud:install`
+5. Optional: if you don't want to use the public authentication files of Laravel, you can delete this directory :
+`app/Http/Controllers/Auth`

 ## Usage